It’s a good day to explore the potential health benefits of kale.

 Furthermore, its low calorie profile makes it an ideal food choice for those trying to lose weight.

-The health advantage of kale that I value most is that it may help reduce inflammation.
+😊 The potential health benefit of kale that I value most is that it may help reduce inflammation.

 This should help me better control the symptoms of my arthritis.